Sycamore Class (Year 1)

 PPA Class Teacher: Mrs Nickelson

-- We have indoor PE on a Friday morning.
+- We have indoor PE on a Tuesday morning and Forest School on a Thursday afternoon.

 Key Texts